IgorFesenko/prokariotic_smORFs/EvolScore/readme.md

-The RF modrl for prediction of potentially coding ismORFs
+The RF model that predicts of potentially coding ismORFs based on dN, dS, Kd, dN/dS